When is the right time to replace your roof?

-In Houston, asphalt shingles used on over 95% of the homes.
+In Bryan/College Station, asphalt shingles used on over 95% of the homes.
 They are popular because of their low cost, beleive it or not, they are the least expensive option.
 Essentially, they can get the job done and last for 10 to 40 years mostly dependent on the type of asphalt shingle and manufacturer the shingle.
 They are very reliable, however, asphalt shingles are not the longest lasting option.

 Metal roofs provide a long lasting, durable and energy efficient alternative to shingles.
 Metal roofs last up to 50 years or more, which is double the lifespan of residential asphalt shingles.
 The styling of metal roofing has improved makes it an even better choice than it used to be.

 Clay or concrete tile roofs in general have a longer lifespan and can reasonably be expected to last between 20 and 40 years.
 The tiles themselves last longer than even 40 years, because they do not rot.
 Than the problem with this roofing system is that the underlayment will go bad, causing the need for replacement.
 In the long run it is very important not to try and save money on the underlayment for these tiles and to strategically space them so the roof can have optimum ventilation, in order to keep your attic cooler and improve the longevity of your roof.
 Another benefit to tile roofs are that the tiles are fireproof therefore considered to be safer for that reason.